firozkhan18/technologies-notes/first-round-interview-consolidted.md

 #### 1. **Default Methods**:
    - **Definition**: A `default` method is a method with a body that provides a default implementation.
 It allows a class (or interface) implementing the interface to use the default behavior or override it if necessary.

+   Java 8 allows you to define **default methods** in interfaces.
+These are methods with a default implementation, which means you can provide a default behavior in the interface itself without requiring implementing classes to override them.

+   - **Why useful?** Default methods enable you to add new methods to existing interfaces without breaking existing code that implements those interfaces.

    - **Why Needed**:
      - **Extensibility**: Java 8 introduced **default methods** to enable interfaces to evolve over time.
 Without default methods, adding new methods to an existing interface would break existing implementations of that interface.
 With default methods, new methods can be added without requiring existing classes to implement them.
      - **Code Reusability**: Default methods can provide a default implementation of behavior that all implementing classes can share.
 For example, in a functional interface, you might want to provide a common implementation of a helper method that can be used by all implementing classes but still allow the main abstract method to be defined by the implementing class.